 Design thinking should be used when there is no clear understanding of how to move forward with a complex challenge, e.g. when the subject is vague and there is no knowledge of the customer's perspective on the subject.
 A design challenge is considered a good thing in design thinking projects.
 It can give more valuable information than a narrower topic.
 Of course, some defining must be done to frame the targets and goals of the project.

 “I think it is easier to start with a broad topic and then tighten it up in the meantime.
 Otherwise you go to a customer and ask them something, and they are not interested.
 Then you really close the door and there is nothing more to discuss.
 But if you are more open, then everything is open”.

 Topics for new design thinking projects can, for instance, be created by thinking about customer and market trends.

 Innovation best practice is to spend time with and interview your customers.
 This is indeed with the assumption that you actively listen to them.
 The time should not be spent telling them how to use your product, but really listening and observing.
 Usually, people like to speak about themselves and their work so give them the pleasure to do so.
 They are more willing to give their time to you when you are not trying to sell anything (at least yet).
 In addition, being part of development work is motivating for some customers.

 “The broad topic opened up the discussion with the customers.
 They were very eager to tell about their work and their viewpoints.
 One interviewee commented that it was because “We were not selling anything but trying to find solutions for them”.

 5. Document learnings and define hypothesis

-Also, in the validation phase it is important to write down what is to be tested and what is the hypothesis of the outcome.
-Otherwise it will be difficult to prove that the work was worth doing.
-By clearly writing down the assumptions and hypothesis together with the project team decreases the illusion of claiming to have know something beforehand.
+Also, in the validation phase, it is important to write down what is to be tested and what is the hypothesis of the outcome.
+Otherwise, it will be difficult to prove that the work was worth doing.
+By clearly writing down the assumptions and hypothesis together with the project team decreases the illusion of claiming to have known something beforehand.